One moment you’re driving home—then a massive truck veers into your lane. Everything changes in seconds. Knowing what to do next is critical.

 Collecting Critical Information

-Start by getting important details from everyone involved.
+Start by gathering essential details from all parties involved.
 This includes:

-Get the trucking company’s name, address, and contact info.
-This is vital for your claim.
+- Trucking Company Information: Note the company’s name, address, and contact info.
+This is crucial if corporate liability is later pursued.

 Taking Photos and Videos of the Scene